• learn English and have fun

 - Production — a presentation or a performance that concludes the activity

 There’s always a clear language outcome, which you will move towards during the week.
-All your teachers are fully qualified and aim to increase your confidence and accuracy when speaking and writing in English.
+All your teachers are qualified and aim to increase your confidence and accuracy when speaking and writing in English.

 Here are some examples of how you will use your English: